 I’ll talk a little more about my travels around Washington in my September Photo History page if you’d like to learn more.
 But don’t hold you’re breath, as I had a hard drive failure in September and need to restore a few things from backup and reorganize.
 Needless to say, photos come secondary to work.

-DC was an interesting city with lots to do and anyone who hasn’t yet been there should definitely add it to their list of places to visit.
-I hope to get back there in the near future so that I can explore the surrounding area and maybe even book a White House tour.
+DC is an interesting city with lots to do and anyone who hasn’t yet been there should definitely add it to their list of places to visit.
+I hope to get back here in the near future so that I can explore the surrounding area and maybe even book a White House tour.